 There were two B’nai B’rith lodges during Homestead’s history.
 The first, #586, was organized 12/11/1904 and seems to have faded to inactivity by the 30s.
+(A list of of all the B’nai B’rith lodges in District 3 from 1936 does not mention Homestead at all.)
 The second, #1454, later known at the Melvin Frank Lodge, was installed March 9, 1941, and became inactive in the early 1950s.
 These were men’s lodges.

 These articles describe the founding of Homestead Lodge 586, I. O. B. B. (It’s mentioned in the 1913 cornerstone dedication speech, too.)